 For the most part, yes.
 While reservoirs and bladders are sold separately, most vests include bottles.

 q: Other than a bladder and the included water bottles, what additional items can I fit in my hydration vest pockets?

 Depending on which Ultimate Direction vest you purchase, there is enough room to hold two GPS Locators and/or smartphones, up to four gels, bars, and small snacks, and a small key in the larger models.
 Smaller models will generally have enough space for one or two gels and a smartphone or GPS locator.

 Yes.
 All of Ultimate Direction’s hydration vests are machine-washable, but should always be air dried and not placed in the dryer.

 In some of the models, yes.
-If you’re a hiker or climber and need to be able to attach trekking poles, look for models that are larger and with more storage capacity.
+If you’re a hiker or climber and need to be able to attach trekking poles, look for models that are larger and that have more storage capacity.
 Certain models come equipped with specific trekking pole attachments, which we've noted in our reviews.

 The vests come in small, medium, and large sizes and most Ultimate Direction vests fit true to size, so purchasing a vest in the same size shirt you wear is a safe bet.
-Specifically, the following unisex guide may be helpful for pinpointing your size: size small for individuals with a 24 to 38 inch ribcage (61-97 cm), size medium for a 31-42 inch rib cage (79-107 cm), and size large for a 36-50 inch ribcage (91-127 cm).
+Specifically, the following unisex guide may be helpful for pinpointing your size: size small for individuals with a 24 to 38-inch ribcage (61-97 cm), size medium for a 31-42 inch rib cage (79-107 cm), and size large for a 36-50 inch ribcage (91-127 cm).
 Ultimate Direction advises taking measurements wearing the style of clothing you intend to wear with the vest.